 Delaware offers taxpayers several deductions and credits to help them lower their tax bill, or even to help them get a bigger tax refund.
 Here are some of the more noteworthy tax breaks that may be available to you.

 You have the choice to itemize your deductions or to claim the standard deduction available to all taxpayers.
 The amount you can claim depends on your filing status.
-The standard deductions in 2017 (which could change for 2018) were:
+The standard deductions for 2018 are:

 - Single: $3,250